Iremoma/DEB_IndividualVariability-Palmer-et-al.2024/README.md

 Data-simulation experiments were completed for demonstrating opportunities and limitations of our analytical strategy followed in the section above for estimating DEB parameters at the individual level.

 ## 3. [Supplementary materials](./3_SUPPLEMENTARY_MATERIALS)
+The codes of the supplementary materials of article Palmer _et al._ 2024 show a battery of analyzes and/or simulations carried out to explore complementary parts to the general analytical strategy presented in the sections [1.
+Analyses from real data](./1_REALDATA) and [2.
+Simulations](./2_SIMULATIONS).
+We advise users to browse these folders with the texts of the article's supplementary materials in order to have all the information and complete justification for each analysis.

 # Citation
 If you use this code, please consider citing our work: